 A Quiet Spot - Vancouver Island

-This 16" x 20" oil on canvas captures a wonderful secluded spot at Wickaninnish on our Pacific shore.
+This 16" x 20" oil on canvas depicts a wonderful secluded spot at Wickaninnish on Vancouver Island's Pacific Coast.
 Wickaninnish is named after the 18th-century chief of the Tia-o-qui-aht First Nations of Clayquot Sound.
 No longer available - sold.

 Waterton Lakes National Park - Alberta